MoceanAPI/sure-triggers/README.md

 ![image2](https://github.com/user-attachments/assets/0ab9c545-11b9-49ce-81ca-ba2f0277ed26)

-You can view your connection by clicking on the Mocean app visible under `Apps` in SureTriggers.
-As shown in the above image.
+You can view your connection by clicking on the Mocean app visible under `Apps` as shown in the above image.

 ### Creating workflow
 1. Login to SureTriggers, go to the `Workflows` section and click `Create Workflow` and select `Create from scratch`.